lockevod/Karoo-Power_Extension/README.md

 Wind is a very important parameter to get a good estimation.
 You can use openmeteo, openweathermap or introduce the headwind speed manually.
 If you want to use openweathermap (better because they use near stations), you need to get an API key from openweathermap (free but you need to create an account) and introduce it in the configuration.

 - Power meter use values from Karoo (real), sometimes Karoo has some "delays/lags" or Karoo expose bad information (for example, current slope grade) then Power Meter will estimate not accurate values.
 Most of times 5-10 seconds later all is fine ;)

 - Tested only with Karoo 3 and Metric configuration, but can be used with Imperial configuration also (not tested)

+- Sometimes it's necessary to rescan virtual power sensor when you update this extension.
+If you don't see the power meter active, remove current power meter and re-add.

 ## Credits